Orchid: Evolution

+Fossil and reconstructed history

-A study in the scientific journal Nature has hypothesised that the origin of orchids goes back much longer than originally expected.
-An extinct species of stingless bee, Proplebeia dominicana, was found trapped in Miocene amber from about 15-20 million years ago.
+Few orchid fossils are recorded.
+An extinct species of stingless bee, Proplebeia dominicana, was found trapped in Miocene amber from about 15–20 million years ago.
 The bee was carrying pollen of a previously unknown orchid taxon, Meliorchis caribea, on its wings.
-This find is the first evidence of fossilised orchids to date and shows insects were active pollinators of orchids then.
-This extinct orchid, M. caribea, has been placed within the extant tribe Cranichideae, subtribe Goodyerinae (subfamily Orchidoideae).
-An even older orchid species, Succinanthera baltica, was described from the Eocene Baltic amber by Poinar & Rasmussen (2017).
+This 2007 find provided the first fossil evidence of orchids.
+It shows insects were active pollinators of orchids in the Miocene.
+M. caribea has been placed within the extant tribe Cranichideae, subtribe Goodyerinae (subfamily Orchidoideae).
+An even older orchid species, Succinanthera baltica, was described in 2017 from Baltic amber of Eocene age, some 40–55 million years ago.

 Genetic sequencing indicates orchids may have arisen earlier, 76 to 84 million years ago during the Late Cretaceous.
 According to Mark W. Chase et al. (2001), the overall biogeography and phylogenetic patterns of Orchidaceae show they are even older and may go back roughly 100 million years.

-Using the molecular clock method, it was possible to determine the age of the major branches of the orchid family.
-This also confirmed that the subfamily Vanilloideae is a branch at the basal dichotomy of the monandrous orchids, and must have evolved very early in the evolution of the family.
-Since this subfamily occurs worldwide in tropical and subtropical regions, from tropical America to tropical Asia, New Guinea and West Africa, and the continents began to split about 100 million years ago, significant biotic exchange must have occurred after this split (since the age of Vanilla is estimated at 60 to 70 million years).
+The molecular clock method has provided ages for the major branches of the orchid family.
+The subfamily Vanilloideae is a branch at the base of the monandrous orchids, and must have evolved very early in the evolution of the family, some 60 to 70 million years ago.
+Since this subfamily occurs worldwide in tropical and subtropical regions, from tropical America to tropical Asia, New Guinea and West Africa, and the continents began to split about 100 million years ago, significant biotic exchange must have occurred after this split.
+Biogeographic studies indicate that the most recent common ancestor of all extant orchids probably originated 83 million years ago somewhere in the supercontinent Laurasia.
+Despite their long evolutionary history on Earth, the extant orchid diversity is also inferred to have originated during the last 5 million years, with the American and Asian tropics as the geographic areas exhibiting the highest speciation rates (i.e., number of speciation events per million years) on Earth.

 Genome duplication occurred prior to the divergence of this taxon.

-Genera

-There are around 800 genera of orchids.
-The following are amongst the most notable genera of the orchid family: